K-Konstantinidis/Email/README.md

 # Email
-A Java project, where you can send an Email
+A Java project, where you can send an Email.

 This is a java project, in which you can send an email to someone else.
 When you run the Main method, a new Content Pane will appear.
 There you can insert the email of the recipient.
 If the mail is valid, then a new panel